CognitiveScale/cortex-certifai-examples/models/income_prediction/README.md

  Specifically, it shows how to use the Certifai toolkit to:
   * wrap a single model as a service, using a customized wrapper
   * scan the model
+  * use an XGBoost model with DMatrix.
+See the [iris example](../iris) for use of XGBClassifier, which behaves like sklearn models.

 ## Wrap a single model using a customized wrapper